Constructing Confidence Intervals for Infinite-Dimensional Functional Parameters by Highly Adaptive Lasso: Pointwise Estimation

-Running regular HAL naturally returns multiple models that differ in their sectional variation norms.
+Running regular HAL returns multiple models that differ in their sectional variation norms.
 This necessitates a model-selection strategy that serves for various objectives for providing robust inference.
-The regular model selector of HAL chooses one of the candidate working models such that its regular HAL-MLE minimizes the cross-validated mean squared error (CV-MSE), which aims to balance bias and variance.
+The regular model selector of HAL chooses one of the candidate working models such that its regular HAL-MLE minimizes the cross-validated mean squared error (CV-MSE), which balances bias and variance.
 We refer to this selection method as ``cross-validation selector'' of the working model.
 However, when constructing confidence intervals, it is crucial to prioritize reducing bias relative to variance.
 Therefore, the typical CV-MSE minimization approach may not be ideal, as it does not sufficiently prioritize reducing bias in the context of confidence interval construction.
 Moreover, when our target is to provide a confidence interval for the conditional mean of a user-specific test point, the model returned by the cross-validation selector was not targeted for reducing bias for that specific test point.
-When the functional form of the working model is overly simplistic to estimate the target, it is possible that projection bias ($Q_{0,k}(\tx) - Q_0(\tx)$) arises for some test points $\tx$.
+When the functional form of the working model is overly simplistic to estimate the target, it is possible that projection bias $Q_{0,k}(\tx) - Q_0(\tx)$ arises for some test points $\tx$.
 On the other hand, even with a sufficiently large working model, we may still encounter regularization bias from the $L_1$ restriction.

-To address these issues, we propose two undersmoothing methods for HAL-based inference on for general conditional mean functions.
-Undersmoothing methods intentionally select working models subject to a $L_1$ norm bound that is larger than that selected by cross-validation.
-This helps to mitigate the risks of both projection bias and regularization bias, by allowing more basis functions for the working model and reducing the impact of penalty-driven shrinkage on coefficient estimates.
+To address these issues, we propose two undersmoothing methods for HAL-based inference for general conditional mean functions.
+Undersmoothing methods intentionally select working models subject to an $L_1$-norm bound that is larger than that selected by cross-validation.
+This helps to mitigate the risks of both projection bias and regularization bias, by admitting more basis functions to construct the working model and reducing the impact of penalty-driven shrinkage on coefficient estimates.